cmdimkpa/BlockMagic/README.md

 So the table is gone, as expected.

-Now,the table was pointing to a block called "TARGET_BLOCK_HERE", so let's quickly see if we can fetch the data from this block on the blockchain:
+Now, the table was pointing to a block called "TARGET_BLOCK_HERE", so let's quickly see if we can fetch the data from this block on the blockchain:

 <pre>
 >>> return_one_tx("TARGET_BLOCK_HERE")